Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys

 We have found that wave diffusion is stronger for waves with wavelength comparable to the correlation length $\lambda$ of the fluctuations in the ice layer.
-The phenomenon is associated with a contribution to wave attenuation, which is itself maximum near $\lambda$ thus providing a mechanism for rollover similar to the one described in \citet{wadhams1986seasonal}, where the role of the parameter $\lambda$ was played by the radius of the individual floes.
+The phenomenon is associated with a contribution to wave attenuation which is itself maximum near $\lambda$, thus providing a mechanism for rollover similar to the one described in Wadhams (1986)\cite{wadhams1986seasonal}, where the role of the parameter $\lambda$ was played by the radius of the individual floes.
 For $\lambda$ close to the observed rollover peak, it is indeed possible, with reasonable values of the amplitude of the fluctuations in the ice thickness and concentration, to generate an attenuation of the incident waves comparable to what is observed in field experiments.
+One may expect that similar phenomena could play a role in wave energy harvesting by large assemblies of wave energy converters \cite{tokic21}.
 The contribution to diffusion from the discreteness of the ice bodies, instead, is negligible for bodies much smaller than a wavelength and is further reduced if the mutual interaction of the bodies is not taken into account.